Lubumbashi: Mining

 Lubumbashi, the mining capital of the Democratic Republic of the Congo, is a base for many of the country's biggest mining companies.
 The Democratic Republic of Congo produces "more than 3 percent of the world's copper and half its cobalt, most of which comes from Katanga."

 Transport

 The city serves as a distribution centre for such minerals as copper, cobalt, zinc, tin, and coal.

 Road

 The city is crossed by Transafrican Highway 9 (TAH 9), which connects it to the cities of Lusaka and Kolwezi.

 Rail

 Lubumbashi is the center of the railway lines from Cape to Cairo Railway, which serves as a link with the cities of Ilebo, Kindu, Tenke, Sakania and Ndola.

 In Tenke, the city connects with Kolwezi and Lobito, through the Benguela railway.

 Air

 Lubumbashi is home to the modern Lubumbashi International Airport.

 Education

 The largest institution of higher education is the University of Lubumbashi, founded in 1955, with also the teaching institutions Protestant University of Lubumbashi and the Graduate Institute of Health Sciences.

-The Belgian international school École Privée Belge de Lubumbashi and the French international school Établissement scolaire français Blaise-Pascal are in the city.
+Multiple international schools are present in Lubumbashi, including a Belgian school (École Privée Belge de Lubumbashi), a French school (Établissement scolaire français Blaise-Pascal), and a British school (British International School of Lubumbashi).